Catalyst: Agents of Change: Formation: The Warmaker Incident

 Warmaker, a former United States soldier turned supervillain, is sent by the government to be imprisoned in The Vault, a super-prison located in Golden City.
 He escapes (or is allowed to escape by Grace) and begins a rampage.

 He faces various heroes.
 Rebel can fly and shoot energy blasts.
 Mecha is a tall, yellow, mechanical construct.
 Titan has flight, speed and superstrength.
 Ruby has bright red skin and can heal others.
 Warmarker causes massive amounts of destruction to the city, until Grace arrives to face him.

 She easily defeats Warmaker, but Titan attacks him for no reason.
 Warmaker strikes Titan, knocking him into Rhapsody, the local healer.
 She falls into a nearby crater and dies of a broken neck.

 Warmaker escapes.
 Grace uses this and the death of Rhapsody as a rallying point.
 She announces Golden City will secede from the United States of America.

 Agents of Change

 The US Government then offers Grace a deal; if she eliminates the man/alien called Vortex, which had emerged from a strange dimensional rift, they will concede to her secession.
-She travels to Cinnibar Flats and confronts first Vortex then fights with him against a group of Destroyers.
+She travels to Cinnabar Flats and confronts first Vortex then fights with him against a group of Destroyers.
 Deciding Vortex's work is important, Grace returns to Golden City.
 The United States military then attacks Golden City.

 Catalyst then battles the US Army and their armored super-soldier, Grenade.
 Grenade is killed but not before he releases radiation into the Wheatfield battleground.
 Grace is then able to use CNN media coverage to force the government to a settlement.